 Belisle Settlers in Canada in the 17th Century

 - Henri Bélisle was married in Quebec in 1690

-- Henri Belisle, son of Antoine and Marguerite, married Catherine Mony, daughter of Jean and Catherine, in Quebec on 26th June 1690
+- Henri Belisle, son of Antoine and Marguerite, who married Catherine Mony, daughter of Jean and Catherine, in Quebec on 26th June 1690

-- Henri-Germain Belisle, son of Robert and Marie, married Geneviève Marcot, daughter of Jacques and Élisabeth, in Cap-Santé, Quebec on 26th August 1698
+- Henri-Germain Belisle, son of Robert and Marie, who married Geneviève Marcot, daughter of Jacques and Élisabeth, in Cap-Santé, Quebec on 26th August 1698

 Belisle Settlers in Canada in the 18th Century

 - Louis Bélisle, who arrived in Montreal around 1700